 If your self-inquiry feels incomplete, revisit it another time when you are in a better state of readiness or attunement.
 It could be that your intention for self-inquiry needs rephrasing, or it could be that you have indeed received an answer but have not recognised it.
 Sometimes, the response to your self-inquiry intention may continue to unfold after your practice is over, and you will be shown the answer later on as things evolve.

 Next step: Self-inquiry is a powerful catalyst for awakening, but guidance can amplify your breakthroughs and help you integrate them fully.
-Book a Guidance Call with me to develop your self-inquiry skills further, release hidden blocks, and step into greater embodiment of your true self.
+Book a Guidance Call with me to develop your self-inquiry skills further, release hidden patterns, and step into greater embodiment of your true self.